-Moody's Rating Internal Credit Risk Grades Internal Description Baa1 6 Medium.
-The borrower has adequate capacity to meet its Baa2 6 financial commitments.
-However, adverse economic conditions Baa3 6 or changing circumstances are more likely to lead to a weakened capacity of the borrower to meet its financial commitments.
-Ba1 7 Monitoring.
-The borrower is less vulnerable in the near term than Ba2 7 other lower rated borrowers.
-However, it faces major ongoing Ba3 7 uncertainties and exposure to adverse business, financial or economic conditions which could lead to its inadequate capacity to meet its financial commitments.
-B1 8 Monitoring.
-The borrower is vulnerable to any adverse B2 8 business, financial or economic conditions which would likely В3 8 impairs its capacity or willingness to meet its financial commitments.
-Caa1 9 Monitoring.
+Moody's rating Credit risk grades Internal description B1 8 Monitoring.
+The borrower is vulnerable to any adverse business, B2 8 financial or economic conditions which would likely impairs its B3 8 capacity or willingness to meet its financial commitments.
+Caal 9 Monitoring.
 The borrower is highly vulnerable, and is dependent Caa2 10 upon favourable business, financial, and economic conditions to meet its financial commitments.
-Caa3 11 Substandard Ca 11 Substandard C 12 Doubtful D 13 Loss
+Caa3 11 Substandard Ca 11 Substandard С 12 Doubtful D 13 Loss